Loy Krathong: Legend in Sukhothai Kingdom Period

 Loy Krathong is once said to have begun in the Sukhothai Kingdom by a court lady named Nopphamat.
 However, it is now known that the Nopphamat tale comes from a poem written in the early-Bangkok period.
+The Cambodian practice of moon-worship and floating lanterns demonstrates a long-practiced tradition before Thai adoption and is depicted on a Bayon bas-relief.
 According to King Rama IV, writing in 1863, it was a Hindu festival that was adapted by Thai Buddhists in Thailand to honour the Buddha, Prince Siddhartha Gautama.
 The candle venerates the Buddha with light, while the krathong's floating away symbolises letting go of all one's hatred, anger, and defilements.
 People sometimes cut their fingernails or hair and place the clippings on the krathong as a symbol of letting go of past transgressions and negative thoughts.
 Many Thais use the krathong to thank the Goddess of Water, the Hindu Goddess Ganga, Phra Mae Khongkha (พระแม่คงคา).

+On Loy Krathong's origins, Thai historian Pasuk Phongpaichit and author Chris Baker write in A History of Ayutthaya: Siam in the Early Modern World that: